Agrigento is one of the most important cities in Sicily, and is situated near the coast, half-way along the south-west side of the island.

 Towards the lower end of the Valley of the Temples behind the Temple of Castor and Pollux there is a large garden set in a deep sided valley.
 This is called the Gardens of the Kolymbethra (and also has an additional entrance charge).
 The Greeks established a garden here, around a large water reservoir that supplied the city and also formed part of the fortifications of Agrigento.

 The garden was one of the highlights of a Grand Tour of Europe in the 19th and early 20th century, before becoming abandoned.
 Efforts are now being made to restore the garden to its former glory.

 In the modern city of Agrigento you can visit the Norman Cathedral which has artistic contributions from many ages: Arabic, Gothic, Renaissance (bell tower) and Baroque (sanctuary).
 The church is in the form of a Latin cross, 100 metres long and 40 metres wide.

-The Cathedral Museum is also rich in precious materials with artefacts ranging from the 12th to the 19th century, and a collection of paintings ranging from Mannerism to Baroque, Naturalism and Classicism.
-Among these note the San Carlo Borromeo in Prayer by Pietro D'Asaro (1579-1647), and the Adoration of the Child probably by Pompeo Buttafuoco (1578-1645).
+The cathedral Museum has a wide selection of artefacts ranging from the 12th to the 19th century, and a collection of paintings ranging in style from Mannerism to Baroque, Naturalism and Classicism.
+Among these the best known include San Carlo Borromeo in Prayer by Pietro D'Asaro (1579-1647), and the Adoration of the Child probably by Pompeo Buttafuoco (1578-1645).